tamlynkg/ITS2-LSU-Sequencing-Processing/README.md

 ## Pipeline Workflow

-Our pipeline implements a sophisticated 11-step analytical workflow optimized for fungal community analysis:
+Our pipeline implements an analytical workflow optimized for fungal community analysis:

 ### Step 1: ITS Region Extraction
 - **Tool**: ITSx (v≥1.1.3)
-- **Function**: Precisely extract ITS2 and LSU regions from clustered sequences
+- **Function**: Extract ITS2 and LSU regions from clustered sequences
 - **Output**: Region-specific FASTA files

 ```bash